 Normal speakers are built with wood or plastic materials and mostly not magnetic shielded.
 They are not internally sound treated, and the components are also cheap.

-Studio monitors are made of MDF wood and metals.
+Studio monitors are made of MDF wood and metal.
 They are internally sound treated with special materials as well as they are magnetically shielded.

-Some Common Questions and their Answer
+Some Common Questions and their Answer (FAQ)

 Here are some common questions which can arrive in your mind.